ludvdber/Lethal-Reloaded/README.md

 # Lethal Reloaded

-This a modpack for friends
+This is a modpack for friends